 So, if you’re struggling with failure or being beaten down, let Mandela’s words inspire you to never give up.
 His resilience quote reminds me of another well-known saying about staying resilient that’s also important to remember: “If at first you don't succeed, try, try again.”

 Have you struggled to reach your goals or ambitions because of procrastination or failure to focus on the task at hand?
 Then this resilience quote from Jocko Willink could inspire you to work harder.
-Willink is an American retired Navy SEAL officer who now works as a podcaster and author.
+Willink is a retired American Navy SEAL officer who now works as a podcaster and author.

 While serving in the Navy, Willink rose through the ranks to become a commander.
 He lives by his “discipline equals freedom” mantra, imposing mental and physical disciplines he imposes on himself in order to achieve freedom in all aspects of life.
 His quote about being resilient suggests that you have to stay disciplined and focused to achieve what you want.
 And then, when you finally get there, the achievement will bring you freedom and happiness.